simboden/BVtkNodes/docs/BVTKNodes.rst

   shown in the node (editor screen updates when mouse cursor enters it) if there is any saved to it.

+.. _inspect:

 Inspect
 ^^^^^^^

-This tab contains tools for debugging and information.
+This tab contains global settings, tools for debugging and information.

 - Inspect tab shows the VTK version at the top.

-- **Update Object** operator will call Update() for the VTK object represented by this node.
+- **Update Mode** is a global setting which determines when changes made in node properties are updated to the corresponding VTK Object and output.

+  - **No Automatic Updates** will trigger no updates.
+Downstream nodes are only informed that a change was made (status changes to *Upstream changed*).
+  - **Update Current Automatically** will only update current node and upstream nodes, if they are out-of-date.
+  - **Update All Automatically** will update upstream nodes (if needed), the current node and downstream nodes automatically.

+- **Update Node** operator will call a node specific update routine on the active node.
+The update routine initializes a VTK object (if no VTK Object exists), sets properties from node to the VTK Object and runs VTK level update command(s).
+This operator is available also on nodes, but only if the node status is not *Up-to-date*.
 - **Documentation** will show doc string of the VTK object in the BVTK Text Block in the Text Editor.
 - **Node Status** will show status of the VTK object in the